 If a Law Enforcement Officer has probable cause to believe you were driving while intoxicated, he or she can apply to a local Magistrate to obtain a blood search warrant.
 Mr. Garcia can review the warrant, its affidavit, and the evidence and determine the strengths and weaknesses of the case against you to help you make the right decision.

 In Texas, it is illegal to operate a boat with a blood alcohol content of 0.08 or higher (the same as that for a DWI).
 Texas Parks and Wildlife estimates that a third of all boating accidents “involve” alcohol.
-Texas also has the most miles of inland water of any other state.
+Most state laws define crimes of drunk boating as follows: operating a watercraft on a body of water while under the influence of alcohol.

 There are many drug-related crimes the State of Texas prosecutes.
 These charges can have consequential Civil repercussions as well, including Asset Forfeiture.
 The Texas Health and Safety Code outlines Controlled Substance law in Texas, dividing controlled substances into five penalty groups, which all carry varying punishment ranges for different amounts/quantities while also increasing penalties for sale or distribution.
 Most drug possession penalties are complicated and a possible range of punishment depends on the classification of the substance and the quantity of the substance charged.